MongoDB Connector¶

 Configuring the MongoDB Connector to Use a TLS CA File¶

 A TLS CA file may be required to connect securely to a MongoDB cluster hosted on DigitalOcean.
 MongoDB clusters are hosted on multiple nodes, each with its own hostname.
-Cluster hostnames do not resolve using standard dig
+Cluster hostnames do not resolve using standard dig requests to the hostname in the connection string.

 Retrieve the Node Hostnames¶